Xeen76/FootballAnalyserAI/README.md

-# ⚽ FootyMind: Player & Ball Tracking + Event Detection from Football Video
+# ⚽ FootBallAnalyser_AI: Player & Ball Tracking + Event Detection from Football Video

-**FootyMind** is an AI-powered football analytics pipeline that tracks players and the ball, identifies team associations, and detects key match events like passes, tackles, and goals—all from match video footage.
+**FootBallAnalyser_AI** is an AI-powered football analytics pipeline that tracks players and the ball, identifies team associations, and detects key match events like passes, tackles, and goals—all from match video footage.
 This project uses a custom-trained YOLO model, tracking algorithms, and spatial analysis to generate structured insights.

 ---